-20 Jun Your Child Has Been Arrested, Now What?
+20 Jun Juvenile Defense Attorney: Your Child Has Been Arrested, Now What?

-It is a frightening experience when you receive a frightened phone call from your child telling you that they have been arrested or detained under criminal suspicion.
+You never think you will need to hire a juvenile defense attorney to help your child fight criminal charges, but it happens.
+It is a frightening experience when you receive a frantic phone call from your child telling you that they have been arrested or detained under criminal suspicion.
 Part of you wants yell and scream while the other part of you wants to get ahead of the game and make sure that your child is taken care of.
 In a situation like this it is important to have a criminal defense attorney on your side who understands juvenile court and can help you navigate the process smoothly and successfully.